Focus

 Short 25-minute sessions make it easy to start even the toughest tasks.

-Try PomoList by PomoTodo – a Chrome Extension that combines a Pomodoro Timer with a To-Do List to help track your tasks.
+Try PomoList by PomoTodo, a Chrome extension that combines a Pomodoro timer with a to-do list to help you stay on top of your tasks without leaving the browser.